 My main project at the moment is the Being Human festival of the humanities.

-Being Human started life in 2014 as the first (and only) national festival dedicated entirely to humanities research.
+Being Human started life in 2014 as the first national festival dedicated entirely to humanities research.
 It offers a forum for people to engage with some of the best work that is being done in the humanities and encourages researchers across disciplines to find inspiring and fun ways to involve non-specialist audiences in their work.

-From 2014 – 2019 the festival has featured well over 1,000 events across the UK, as well as across the globe in places like Rome, Paris, Melbourne and Singapore.
+Since inception, the festival has featured well over 1,000 events across the UK, as well as across the globe in places like Rome, Paris, Melbourne and Singapore.
 Big organisations like the British Museum, the V&A and the National Museum of Scotland have taken part – but perhaps more importantly so have hundreds of local libraries, archives and grassroots organisations.

 Every year the programme is diverse, with events taking place right across the country.
 The short films below provide a little snapshot into what we do with the festival.